Kris Aquino filmography

-She was a resident judge of Pilipinas Got Talent from Seasons 1-4 (2010–2013).
+She was a resident judge of Pilipinas Got Talent from seasons 1-4 (2010–2013).
 She officially left SNN: Showbiz News Ngayon on 25 June 2010, and The Buzz on 27 June 2010, after being an on-and-off main host of the show for 10 years.
 Despite taking a leave for her family, she hosted ABS-CBN's new noontime variety show called Pilipinas Win Na Win.
 Aquino hosted her morning talk show entitled Kris TV since 2011 until 2016 when she officially taking a hiatus in the showbiz industry and leave ABS-CBN.

-Kris TV and All You Need Is Pag-Ibig are her last TV/movie appearances to date.
+Kris TV and All You Need Is Pag-Ibig are her last screen appearances to date.
 She is set to be back on TV through Trip ni Kris to be aired on GMA Network in 2017.